 Houseboaters Who Want to Tent Camp

-Where can I find a map of the houseboat sites?
+Where can I buy a map of the houseboat sites?

 Voyageurs National Park has partnered with National Geographic who now publishes the official camping map.
 This map shows the most up-to-date campsites, houseboat sites, and day use sites within the park, and may be purchased at any of the park's three visitor centers or by going to www.jnpa.com.